-The Advisor or its affiliates will also receive a disposition fee in an amount of up to one-half of the brokerage commission paid but in no event greater than 3.0% of the contract sales price of each property or other investment sold; provided, however, in no event may the aggregate disposition fees paid to the Advisor and any real estate commissions paid to unaffiliated third parties exceed 6.0% of the contract sales price.
-As of December 31, 2015, the Company had not paid any disposition fees to the Advisor.
+Advisor or its affiliates will also receive a disposition fee in an amount of up to one-half of the brokerage commission paid on the sale of an asset, but in no event greater than 3% of the contract sales price of each property or other investment sold; provided, however, in no event may the aggregate disposition fees paid to the Advisor and any real estate commissions paid to unaffiliated third parties exceed 6% of the contract sales price.
+In addition, pursuant to the Amended and Restated Advisory Agreement, during the first year following the consummation of the Mergers, if the Company sells a property previously owned by Moody I, then any disposition fee to which Advisor would be entitled will be reduced by an amount equal to the portion of the Moody I Advisor Payment attributable to such property.
+As of December 31, 2016, the Company had not paid any disposition fees to Advisor.